 We keep community at the heart of all we do.
 We take the children out into the community on exciting excursions.
 These excursions are a great way for the children to have new experiences and learn more about themselves, as well as the world around them.

 At Studley Park Kindergarten, we are proud to provide a multicultural curriculum, teaching the children about diversity and understanding.
 We also celebrate a variety of cultural events and holidays throughout the year.

 We run a School Readiness program to help children cope with the exciting and challenging period of change that marks their transition to primary school.
 We work in partnership with our local schools to help make children’s transition to school as smooth as possible.

 We believe children learn best when they engage in a play-based program that supports all areas of learning.
 We value providing developmentally appropriate, open-ended play experiences that are meaningful to children.
-This is provided through a combination of intentional teaching and emergent curriculum, responding to children’s developmental needs and interests, where children are supported to develop the skills and concepts that enable them to become lifelong learners.
-Children develop early literacy, numeracy and scientific concepts and knowledge as well as social, emotional and physical skills through actively participating in our play-based program.
-We recognise that all children are unique, individual learners and provide for differences through inclusive, open ended learning experiences that allow all children to positively participate in the program at their own level, reaching their individual potential.
+Children develop early literacy, numeracy knowledge, as well as social, emotional and physical skills through actively participating in our play-based program.
+We recognise that all children are unique, individual learners and provide for differences through inclusive, open-ended learning experiences that allow all children to positively participate in the program at their own level, reaching their individual potential.